Tyler Gaffalione: Racing career

 In 2018, Tyler Gaffalione was riding primarily at Gulfstream Park and Saratoga Race Course.
 He earned his first Grade I victory in the La Troienne aboard Salty and finished in eleventh place in the National Earnings list.

 In 2019, he teamed up with trainer Mark Casse to win the Preakness Stakes with War of Will.
+In 2026, he rode late-qualifier Ocelli to a surprise third-place finish in the 2026 Kentucky Derby.